Umar-Senpai/HW1_stereo_vision/README.md

-# HW1_stereo_vision
+# Stereo Vision: Match and Display
-This repository contains the solution to homework 1 for 3D Sensing and Sensor Fusion course
+This repository contains the solution to homework 1 for 3D Sensing and Sensor Fusion course at ELTE, Budapest.
+It implements stereo matching techniques and 3D displays using Point Cloud Library.

 ## Subtask 1: Algorithms
 The main C++ file in `/src` named `main.cpp` implements three algorithms for generating disparity maps between a stereo pair of images.
 The implemented algorithms are: